Anna-K-Data/sql-sales-analysis/README.md

 To identify best-selling products.
 ## Insight:
 The analysis shows that "Black Orchid Luxury Bar" is one of the best-selling products.

+## 2. Query is available in the SQLQuery2.sql

+## Goal:
+To identify which product is the highest revenue.
+## Insight:
+The analysis also shows that "Black Orchid Luxury Bar" is the product with the highest revenue.